DavidWeschler/DavidWeschler/README.md

 # Hi there 👋

-I'm a second-year Computer Science student with a passion for programming and problem-solving.
+I'm a third-year Computer Science student with a passion for programming and problem-solving.
 Here are a few things about me:

 - 🔭 I’m currently studying at Hadassah Academic College.
 - 🌱 I’m currently learning and improving my skills in C, C++, and Python.